 Long-Term Side Effects

-LSD flashbacks — colorful hallucinations that occur for months or years after an LSD trip — are nothing new to popular culture.
-But more recently, clinical researchers have identified a severe mental condition called hallucinogen persisting perception disorder (HPPD).
+LSD flashbacks—hallucinations that occur for months or years after an LSD trip—are nothing new to popular culture.
+More recently, though, clinical researchers have identified a severe mental condition called hallucinogen persisting perception disorder (HPPD).

 - Hallucinations are nightmarish and disturbing.